MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

   > [!NOTE]
-  > > With DPM 2019 Update Roll Up 1, console might stall when you select **Add online protection** to an existing Protection group.
+  > > With DPM 2019 Update Roll Up 1, console might stall when you select **Add online protection** for an existing Protection group.
 To resolve this issue, apply the hotfix as detailed in the [KB article](https://support.microsoft.com/en-us/help/4547368/console-may-crash-when-you-select-add-online-protection-to-existing-pr).

 2. The Azure login page will open.
-Login using your Azure user account which has *owner* role permission on the Azure Subscription.
+Login using your Azure user account, which has *owner* role permission on the Azure Subscription.

     ![Backup now](./media/backup-server/choose-initial-online-replication.png)